Reviewed September 2020

 What to expect when getting genital warts removed

 Receiving a diagnosis of genital warts can be distressing, and no doubt you will have a lot of questions you want to ask.
-First and foremost will be ‘How do I get rid of them?’.
-The answer to this isn’t necessarily hugely comforting, as even after removal genital warts can recur.
-However, for most people the virus that causes warts is completely eliminated from your body within 1-2 years, so while it is daunting to get a diagnosis, the prospects are good, and there are lots of ways to remove them when they appear.
+First and foremost will be: ‘How do I get rid of them?’.
+The answer to this isn’t necessarily hugely comforting, as even after removal, genital warts can recur.
+However, for most people the virus that causes warts is completely eliminated from your body within 1-2 years, so while it is daunting to get a diagnosis, the prospects are good, and there are lots of ways to remove the warts when they appear.
 First things first though — what even is a genital wart?

 What are genital warts?

 Genital warts are small single or multiple bumps or growths on the skin, varying in size, colour, and shape.
 They can occur in the vulva, perineum, anal area, vagina, cervix, and urethra.

 Genital warts are caused by the Human Papilloma Virus (HPV), which is the most common sexually transmitted viral infection in the world.1 Incidence is highest between the ages of 15-29,2 and the prevalence of genital warts is thought to be around 4% in women aged between 16-44 years.3 The prevalence of HPV infection is much higher (around 50-80%), as most people are asymptomatic.4 There are over 100 different types of HPV, but most genital warts are caused by HPV 6 and 11.